 This course deals with the theory, structure and function of our American government.
 Particular attention is given to our Federal and State Constitutions.
 Students are made aware of their rights and duties as citizens of the United States.
-An emphasis on inquiry
+An emphasis on inquiry and interpretation of pivotal court cases and their impact on current government policies.
+Students must pass both the Illinois and U.S. Constitution tests as a graduation requirement.

-U.S. GOVERNMENT - U
+U.S. GOVERNMENT - U Credit: 0.50 Required: Seniors